The information in this document is based on these software and hardware versions:

 Dot1x Authenticator Client List ------------------------------- EAP Method = FAST Supplicant = 588d.0997.061d Session ID = 0A30278D000000A088F1F604 Auth SM State = AUTHENTICATED Auth BEND SM State = IDLE

 Interface MAC Address Method Domain Status Fg Session ID Gi0/4 588d.0997.061d dot1x DATA Auth 0A30278D000000A088F1F604

 In ISE, choose Operations > Radius Livelogs and see that the authentication is successful and the correct Authorization profile is pushed.

 This section provides information you can use in order to troubleshoot your configuration.

 Enter the ping command in order to check if the ISE server is reachable from the switch.

 Make sure that the switch is configured as an AAA client on the ISE server.

 Ensure that the shared secret is the same between switch and the ACS server.

-Check if EAP-FAST is enabled on the ACS server.
+Check if EAP-FAST is enabled on the ISE server.

-Check if the 802.1x credentials are configured for the LAP and are same on the ACS server.
+Check if the 802.1x credentials are configured for the LAP and are same on the ISE server.